This site uses affiliate links as a means of monetization.

 Free Graphic Design Software That Doesn't Suck

-Photoshop is a powerhouse, but if you're struggling to justify its rather heavy pricetag, then the photoshop alternatives listed above should tide you over.
+Photoshop is a powerhouse, but if you're struggling to justify its rather heavy price-tag, then the eight Photoshop alternatives listed above should tide you over.